inkVerb/VIP/401/Lesson-09.md

 ./child-exit chocolate; echo $?
 ```

-*Uncomment the magical pass-exit line in parent-exit...*
+*Uncomment the one line exit pass in parent-exit...*

 | **parent-exit** : (uncommented)